ismaelgv/rnr/README.md

 FLAGS:
-    -b, --backup          Generate file backups before renaming -n, --dry-run         Only show what would be done (default mode) -f, --force           Make actual changes to files -h, --help            Prints help information
+    -b, --backup          Generate file backups before renaming -n, --dry-run         Only show what would be done (default mode) --dump            Force dumping operations into a file even in dry-run mode -f, --force           Make actual changes to files -h, --help            Prints help information
     -x, --hidden          Include hidden files and directories -D, --include-dirs    Rename matching directories
-    -r, --recursive       Recursive mode
+        --no-dump         Do not dump operations into a file -r, --recursive       Recursive mode
     -s, --silent          Do not print any information -V, --version         Prints version information